podsvirov/mdbook-pikchr/doc/align.md

 You can change default behavior by setting the variable `align` in table `preprocesso.pikchr` at your `book.toml` file .

-If you would prefer that the picturs be left-justifed, put the value `"left"`.
+If you would prefer that the pictures be left-justifed, put the value `"left"`.

-If you would prefer that the picturs be right-justifed, put the value `"right"`.
+If you would prefer that the pictures be right-justifed, put the value `"right"`.

 The value `"center"` also possible, but it will do nothing.